-- a.
+a.
 Are there any places or objects listed on, or proposed for, national, state, or local preservation registers known to be on or next to the site?
 If so, generally describe.

-Not applicable under this non-project proposal. - b.
+b.
 Generally describe any landmarks or evidence of historic, archaeological, scientific, or cultural importance known to be on or next to the site.

-Not applicable under this non-project proposal. - c.
+c.
 Proposed measures to reduce or control impacts, if any: Not applicable under this non-project proposal.